 Make yourself even more beautiful.
 Not by magic, but by adhering to the startling secrets revealed by Helen Macfadden, in her exceptionally practical book, Help Yourself to Beauty.

-Now, for the first time, you can discover how the famous beauties of the stage, screen and society maintain their alluring complexions.
+Now, for the first time, you can discover how the famous beauties of the stage, screen and society maintain their alluring complex-tons.
 You can learn how to bring luscious, colorful results to the most commonplace face.
 How to lend sparkle to your eyes, glow to your cheeks, vividness to your lips.
-Yes, you can learn how to develop your beauty to glamorous proportions by merely following the simple, easy instructions contained in Helen Macfadden's new book, Help Yourself to Beauty.

-the simple, easy instructions contained in Helen Macfadden's new book, Help Yourself to Beauty.
-Helen Macfadden's amazing book tells you how to banish skin defects-discusses creams-gives you many complexion tips-tells you how to control your figure-how to add beauty to your hair-how to beautify your eyes-hints on how to wake up a lazy skin-how to accent your personality by make-up-how to cacent your personality by make-up-how to hoose colors best for you-tells how screen stars acquire allure-how to improve facial outlines-how to cultivate personality-how to be a lovelier you!
-The price of this splendid 180-page clothbound book is only \$1.00, but you need send no money with your order.
+Yes, you can learn how to develop your beauty by glamorous proportions by merely following the simple, easy instructions contained in Helen Macfadden's new book, Help Yourself to Beauty. the simple, easy instructions contained in Helen Macfadden's new book, Help Yourself to Beauty.
+Helen Macfadden's amazing book tells you how to banish skin defects-discusses creams -gives you many complexion tips-tells you how to control your figure-how to add beauty to your hair-how to beautify your eyes-hints on how to wake up a lazy skin- how to accent your personality by make-up -how to use rouge and powder properly- how to choose colors best for you-tells how screen stars acquire allure-how to improve factal outlines-how to cultivate personality -how to be a lovelier you!
+The price of this splendid 180-page cloth-bound book is only \$1.00, but you need send no money with your order.
 Mail your order to address below today and we will send the book by return mail.
 Upon delivery pay the postman \$1.00, plus postal charges.

-MACFADDEN BOOK CO., INC.

-Dept. RM-4, 205 E. 42nd St., New York, N. Y.
+MACFADDEN BOOK CO., INC. Dept. RM-4, 205 E. 42nd St., New York, N. Y.